ishto05/Hybrid_DB_System_API/README.md

 ## Hybrid Database System API

 A powerful Express.js-based API that smartly separates and manages structured and unstructured data using SQL (MySQL via Sequelize) and NoSQL (MongoDB via Mongoose).
-It supports JWT authentication, Redis caching, and is designed for future enhancements like RabbitMQ queueing and Elasticsearch search optimization.
+It supports JWT authentication, Redis caching, and uses RabbitMQ (via Docker) for queue-based async processing.
+Elasticsearch integration is planned for future search optimization.

 ---